w3c/html-ruby/explainers/ruby-tts.md

-  However, this may not always be doable, at least not as a strict "must do" rule: words other than names can also have multiple readings, and those may validly varry within a single document, based on context.
+  However, this may not always be doable, at least not as a strict "must do" rule: words other than names can also have multiple readings, and those may validly vary within a single document, based on context.
-  For instance, “開く”, which means “to open”, may be read as “aku” or as “hiraku” depending on whether it is used as a transitive or intransitive verb, and depending idiomatic usage for the thing that is being opened.
+  For instance, “開く”, which means “to open”, may be read as “aku” or as “hiraku” depending on whether it is used as a transitive or intransitive verb, and depending on idiomatic usage for the thing that is being opened.

   > Issue: How do we solve this?
   > Options include: